thakreyn/learning-go-lco/06mytime/timeManagement.md

 > zeroed storage is storage where you can not place data.

-The Garbage Collection takes place automatically using the `GC`.
+The Garbage Collection takes place automatically using the `GC` or `Garabage Collector`.
 Anything that becomes useless/out of scope or Nil.
 It is taken care of using GC.

 The information about all this can be found in the `runtime` package.
 This package contains all the information about the system settings, envs, and hardware.

 The `GOGC` variable in `go env` sets the garbage collection percentage.
-By default it is 100,but can be changed using runtime functions.
+By default it is 100, but can be changed using runtime functions.

 Another important aspect in Go, for handling memory is Pointers.